“What were your favorite highlights in Europe?”

 Auschwitz 2 – Birkennau; is the labor camp/extermination camp.

-It is also 10x creepier than Auschwitz 1 because you can walk into the gas chambers, the sleeping quarters, and the toilets.
+You can walk into the gas chambers, sleeping quarters, and the toilets.

 There’s also a mass grave that still hasn’t been excavated.